jlroland/heart-health/README.md

 ## Models--Round 1

 Multiple classification models were considered in order to classify individuals as high-risk or not.
 About 10% of individuals in the dataset were labeled high-risk; due to class imbalance, only soft classification was used.
+The classification probability threshold was set at 0.5 while examining relative performance between models.

 Initial EDA showed that age and gender would be a good starting point for a baseline model upon which to build.